Note: Solar Choice is not a solar installer and has no financial or other incentives to promote any product brand over another.

 Overview of Delta – company history

 Delta Group, headquartered in Taiwan, was founded in 1971 and focusing initially on the production of switching power supplies.
 Over the last 50 years they have expanded into power electronics, industrial building automation and energy infrastructure projects.
-In 2019 the Delta Group posted an annual profit of AUD$1.1 billion, so they have a secure financial backing.
+In 2022 the Delta Group posted an annual sales profit of USD $12.89 million, so they have a secure financial backing.

 In 1999 Delta commenced the development of their first 260W grid-connect inverter for the German market.
 They now manufacture solar inverters from 2.5kW to 140kW and distribute across the world with local websites and offices set up in the USA, China, India, Japan, Korea, Thailand and Australia.
 Their Australian office is located in Notting Hill, Victoria.